 The science is clear: It is understood that we are facing an unprecedented global emergency.
 We are in a life or death situation of our own making.
 We must act now.

-The air we breathe, the water we drink, the earth we plant in, the food we eat, and the beauty and diversity of nature that nourishes our psychological well-being, all are being corrupted and compromised by the political and economic systems that promote and support our modern, consumer-focussed lifestyles.
+The air we breathe, the water we drink, the earth we plant in, the food we eat, and the beauty and diversity of nature that nourishes our psychological well-being – our very health – all are being corrupted and compromised by the human values behind our political and economic systems and consumer-focussed lifestyles.

 - Sea level rise

 - Crop failure

 - Extreme weather

 The combined result of these destabilising events will be: